jspahrsummers/enemy-of-the-state/Enemy of the State.md

 - In-memory or on-disk caches
 - UI appearance and content

-^ Most applications require some state, and that’s okay.
+^ Most Cocoa applications require some state, and that’s okay.
 Here are some examples of state being necessary and helpful for solving a particular problem.
 These are part of the _essential_ complexity of your application.

 ---